Best microphone for gaming in 2024: from streaming to podcast mics, these are my top picks

 Reasons to avoid

-✅ You don't want to spend a lot for good audio: It might be light on features, but if all you're looking for is good sound quality for cheap, well, here you are.
+You don't want to spend a lot for good audio: It might be light on features, but if all you're looking for is good sound quality for cheap, well, here you are.

-✅ You like minimalist design: It's teeny, it's tiny, its almost unbearably cute.
-That won't do it for everyone, but its difficult not to be charmed by the aesthetic.
+You like minimalist design: It's teeny, it's tiny, it's almost unbearably cute.
+That won't do it for everyone, but it's difficult not to be charmed by the aesthetic.

 The Razer Seiren Mini is our top budget microphone for streaming, and at just $50/£50, it might skimp on features but still delivers top-notch sound.
 If you're just looking to switch from a headset mic to a better-sounding desktop mic, but don't want to have to mess around setting it up, the Seiren Mini is as plug-and-play as it gets.

 The pill-shaped design here comes in a variety of Black, Mercury White, and Quartz, or as it's more commonly known, pink.
-It's an adorable looking little microphone, which to some may seem more like a children's toy than a proper piece of audio equipment.
+It's an adorable-looking little microphone, which to some may seem more like a children's toy than a proper piece of audio equipment.

 That would be a mistake, however, as the truth is the little Razer sounds remarkably good for the money.
 In fact, scrap that, it just sounds remarkably good in general.
-The internal capsule is of a surprising quality given the price, meaning that its capture is warm, detailed, and clear all at the same time.
+The internal capsule is of surprising quality given the price, meaning that its capture is warm, detailed, and clear all at the same time.
 Just what you want from any microphone really, but especially impressive in one this cheap.

 Nothing's perfect, and the Mini is, unfortunately, no exception.
-While the audio quality is brilliant for the money, its still not quite going to compete with the really high-end, close-mic friendly gear like the magnificent Shure MV6.
+While the audio quality is brilliant for the money, it's still not quite going to compete with the really high-end, close-mic friendly gear like the magnificent Shure MV6.
 Also, it makes use of a proprietary cable design, which is a particular bugbear here at PC Gamer.

 If it breaks, you're going to have to buy another one for Razer, rather than getting a cheap replacement or digging one out from your cable drawer.

-There's also no dedicated mute button, which is one of those things that doesn't sound like a huge deal, but makes you feel a little unsure about the mic once you're using it.
+There's also no dedicated mute button, which is one of those things that doesn't sound like a huge deal but makes you feel a little unsure about the mic once you're using it.
 Having a switch on the mic itself to ensure that you definitely aren't transmitting audio is a reassuring feature, although this is almost certainly left out as a concession towards keeping the Mini as cheap as they come.

-The simple fact that the Mini, at just $50/£50 (and in the sales we've seen it go as low as $35/£35), sounds as good as its more expensive brethren will attract users who just want a simple mic that looks elegant and sounds excellent.
+The simple fact that the Mini, at just $50/£50 (and in sales, we've seen it go as low as $35/£35), sounds as good as its more expensive brethren will attract users who just want a simple mic that looks elegant and sounds excellent.
 It's the best budget microphone by miles.

 Read our full Razer Seiren Mini review.